fstarnaud/ozp-documentation-wiki/Deployment.md

-What we deploying
+What we are deploying

-How we packaging and deploying
+How we are packaging and deploying